The Special Option in Philosophy and Literary Thought enables students to combine interests in philosophy and literary studies.

 VI.
 Electives within Philosophy beyond the core requirements totaling at least 5 units, and drawn from courses numbered 100 or higher.

 VII.
-Two upper division courses of special relevance to the study of philosophy and literature, as identified by the committee in charge of the program.
+Two upper division courses of special relevance to the study of philosophy and literature.

 VIII.
 Capstone seminar in the PHIL 194 series.

-In some cases, with approval of the Philosophy Director of Undergraduate Study and the program director of undergraduate studies, the same course may be used to meet requirements 6 and 7 simultaneously.
-In any case, the student's choice of a capstone seminar must be approved in writing by the Philosophy Director of Undergraduate Study and the program director of undergraduate studies.
+In some cases, with approval of the Philosophy Director of Undergraduate Studies and the Philosophy and Literature Director, the same course may be used to meet requirements 6 and 7 simultaneously.
+In any case, the student's choice of a capstone seminar must be approved in writing by the Philosophy Director of Undergraduate Studies and the Philosophy and Literature.

 - PHIL 193 Dante and Aristotle